CAREER: A Foundation Model for Labor Sequence Data: Experimental Details

 \paragraph{Training.}

 We randomly divide the resumes dataset into a training set of 23.6 million sequences, and a validation and test set of 23 thousand sequences each.
-We randomly divide the administrative datasets into 70/10/20 train/test/validation splits.
+We randomly divide the survey datasets into 70/10/20 train/test/validation splits.

 The first- and second-order Markov models without covariates are estimated from empirical transitions counts.
 We optimize all other models with stochastic gradient descent with minibatches.
 In total, we use 16,000 total tokens per minibatch, varying the batch size depending on the largest sequence length in the batch.
 We use the Adam learning rate scheduler \citep{kingma2014adam}.
 All experiments on the resumes data warm up the learning rate from $10^{-7}$ to $0.0005$ over 4,000 steps, after which the inverse square root schedule is used \citep{vaswani2017attention}.
-For the administrative datasets, we also used the inverse square root scheduler, but experimented with various learning rates and warmup updates, using the one we found to work best for each model.
+For the survey datasets, we also used the inverse square root scheduler, but experimented with various learning rates and warmup updates, using the one we found to work best for each model.
 For CAREER with pretrained representations, we used a learning rate of $0.0001$ and 500 warmup updates; for CAREER without pretraining, we used a learning rate of $0.0005$ and 500 warmup updates; for the bag of jobs model, we used a learning rate of $0.0005$ and 5,000 warmup updates; for the regression model, we used a learning rate of $0.0005$ and 4,000 warmup updates.
-All models besides the LSTM were also trained with 0.01 weight decay.
+We use a learning rate of $0.005$ for job representation learning and Job2Vec, with 5,000 warmup updates.
+All models besides were also trained with 0.01 weight decay.
 All models were trained using Fairseq \citep{ott2019fairseq}.

-When training on resumes, we trained each occupation model for 85,000 steps, using the checkpoint with the best validation performance.
-When fine-tuning on the administrative datasets, we trained all models until they overfit to the validation set, again using the checkpoint with the best validation performance.
-We used half precision for training all models, with the exception of the following models (which were only stable with full precision): the bag of jobs model with covariates on the resumes data, and the regression models for all administrative dataset experiments.
+When training on resumes, we trained for 85,000 steps, using the checkpoint with the best validation performance.
+When fine-tuning on the survey datasets, we trained all models until they overfit to the validation set, again using the checkpoint with the best validation performance.
+We used half precision for training all models, with the exception of the following models (which were only stable with full precision): the bag of jobs model with covariates on the resumes data, and the regression models for all survey dataset experiments.